Plantar fasciitis is a common and often painful condition affecting the heel and bottom of the foot.

 - Heel Support: A firm heel counter can stabilize the foot and reduce excessive motion.

-- Flexibility: The shoe should be flexible enough to allow natural foot movement but not so flexible that it offers no support.
+- Flexibility: The shoe should be flexible in the toe box enough to allow natural foot movement, but not so flexible in the arch that it offers no support.

 - Fit: The shoe should fit well, providing adequate room for the toes and preventing any pinching or pressure points.